MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, denetimli sıra için rastgele erişim Yineleyici işlevi görebilecek `T1` belirtilmeyen türdeki bir nesneyi tanımlar.
+Tür, denetlenen dizi `T1` için rasgele erişim yineleyici olarak hizmet verebilir belirtilmemiş türünde bir nesne açıklar.

 ### <a name="example"></a>Örnek